 The Fanar is the Islamic Cultural Center of Qatar.
 Its goal is to inform the general public about Qatari culture as well as the Muslim religion.
 You can also discover, among other things, Islamic art through Arabic calligraphy (a very important and respected art in Qatar) and Islamic architecture.

-free Abdullah Bin Jassim St, Doha, Qatar
+Free Abdullah Bin Jassim St, Doha, Qatar

 _

-Visiting the Msheireb Enrichment Center in Doha
+Visit the Msheireb Enrichment Center in Doha

 _